rimelek/tutorial-docker-build/README.md

 Is it familiar?
 It should be.

-One noticeable difference is that the original `docker build` shows you how many steps are in the build and which steps it is running at the moment.
+One noticeable difference is that the original `docker build` shows you how many steps are in the build and which step it is running at the moment.
 This small bash script only shows the number of the current step.
 Not a big deal.

 Now the image history will be a little different but the final image will be the same: